 5. Is disagreement always negative?

-No. While it can cause tension, disagreement is also a natural and necessary part of human interaction and growth.
+No. While it can create tension, disagreement is a normal and sometimes productive part of human interaction and learning.